Who are some famous Spanish people?

 I have a whole article about that in Is the Spanish government hyptnotizing you?

-Anyway, something you might not know: Enrique has spent most of his life in the US, being sent there after his grandfather was kidnapped by Basque Nationalists in 1981.
+Anyway, something you might not know: Enrique has spent most of his life in the US, being sent there after his grandfather (the eminent gynaecologist Julio Iglesias Puga) was kidnapped by Basque Nationalists in back in 1981.

 I guess it’s a long story and I don’t know much about it, but the whole Iglesias family has been kind of pissed off at Spain since then.